cobb3r/bank-details/README.md

 To run the code you will need a postgres connection and a sendgrid API key (mine are stored as environment variables which are inside gitignore)

-Then once all of the node modules are installed everything should be good.
+Then once all of the node modules are installed and you run the postgres migrations everything should be good.
 I have it runnning on http://localhost:5000/ The port can be changed if needed via the port variable on server.js line 5.

 Summary: